michaelmosmann/silk/help/index.md

 # Help

 <abstract>
-If you have any question whatsoever please use my [github profile](https://github.com/jbee) to contact me.
+If you have any question whatsoever please use my [github profile](https://github.com/jbee) to contact me or use the <a href="https://groups.google.com/group/silk-di">user group</a>.
 </abstract>

 ## Motivation